How Long Does It Take to Become a Vet Tech?

 Once graduated, they must enroll in an AVMA-accredited college or university that provides a bachelor's degree in veterinary technology.

 Several schools in the United States offer these programs, and the aspirant should check each website for more details on application processes and programs available to them.
+Find out how to pursue a vet tech career while in college—read this blog now!

 High School Diploma/GED